 Founded in 1987, Ragazzi Boys Chorus provides outstanding musical education and performance opportunities for boys and young men ages 5 to 18.
 Over 200 singers from over 30 communities across the San Francisco Bay Area participate in this internationally recognized program.

-Under the leadership of artistic director and co–founder, Joyce Keil, Ragazzi Boys Chorus performs a wide range of traditional and contemporary works for both the treble and changed voice.
-The chorus concertizes regularly throughout the San Francisco Bay Area.
-Ragazzi participated in the San Francisco Symphony’s recording of Stravinsky’s Perséphone, which was included in the Symphony’s GRAMMY award for best classical album.
-The chorus also produces its own discography.
-Ragazzi made its Carnegie Hall debut in 2014 and tours throughout the world to widen chorus members’ musical and cultural horizons, and deepen Ragazzi’s reputation for performance excellence.
+Under the leadership of Artistic and Executive Director Kent Jue, Ragazzi performs a wide range of traditional and contemporary works for both the treble and changed voices.
+The chorus performs regularly throughout the San Francisco Bay Area.
+Ragazzi appeared on the San Francisco Symphony’s Grammy-award-winning recording of Stravinsky’s Perséphone.
+The chorus also produces its own recordings.
+Ragazzi made its Carnegie Hall debut in 2014 and tours throughout the world.

-Ragazzi Boys Chorus performed for visitors and patients at the Rady Children’s Hospital in San Diego, CA. Boys performed at various locations within the hospital, singing repertoire that includes Bach/Gounod’s Ave Maria, Panis Angelicus by Cesar Franck, and seasonal holiday music.
-We were hounored to have sent our young representatives to share music at this world-renowned hospital that specialises in helping children with their healthcare needs.
-Ragazzi is grateful to be hosted and underwritten at this event by the Chenter Foundation and supported by
+In collaboration with the Chenter Foundation, Ragazzi has performed for visitors and patients at the Rady Children’s Hospital in San Diego, CA. Ragazzi performed at various locations within the hospital, singing Bach/Gounod’s Ave Maria, Cesar Franck’s Panis Angelicus, and seasonal holiday music.
+We were honored to have sent our choristers to share music at this world-renowned hospital that specialises in helping children.
+Ragazzi was grateful to be hosted and underwritten at this event by the Chenter Foundation and supported by Licha Stelaus Productions.